How to Install mcrypt PHP Module on Ubuntu 24.04

 - Testing the Installation: Verify that mcrypt is active using the command line or checking through a web interface.

-By following these steps, you can ensure seamless integration of the mcrypt library into your older PHP applications.
+By following these installation steps, you ensure the mcrypt library integrates with your older PHP applications, allowing them to use encryption functions that mcrypt provides.

 Was this guide helpful?